Fibromyalgia

 Etiology

-- Hypothalamus–pituitary–adrenal axis stress-response dysfunction has been indicated to precede development of fibromyalgia
+- Hypothalamus–pituitary–adrenal axis stress-responsive dysfunction has been indicated to precede development of FM:

 There's more to see -- the rest of this topic is available only to subscribers.